velazquezabraham/python_flask_practice_repo/readme.md

 #	store data in login
 #	reference data in user, redirect if key session empty,
 #	added a timedelta to set how long our session will last
+#TUTORIAL 6
+#	-Flash message importing flash and using flash function